univention/univention-corporate-server/doc/architecture/services/app-center.rst

 Apps in UMC
    The UMC module *Apps in UMC* provides a proper view in the UCS management system for every installed app.
-It shows the app description, detailed information and offers actions like install or update on the app to the administrator.
+It shows the app description, detailed information and offers actions like update or remove on the app to the administrator.

 The right side shows the path to the command line interface of the App Center.